The Prophet of Islam and the Jews

 D – Harmony is a Goal for Every Muslim

-During the 29 days siege, Quraysh attempted to get the Jewish tribe of Quraythah, living inside Medina, who had a covenant with the Muslims to protect the city, to attack the Muslims from the rear.
+During the 29-day siege, Quraysh attempted to get the Jewish tribe of Quraythah, living inside Medina, who had a covenant with the Muslims to protect the city, to attack the Muslims from the rear.
 They sent Huyay bin Akhtab Al-Nudairy, the leader of the Jewish tribe of Nudhair, to the Quraythah tribe to entice them to break their agreement with Muhammad and join them in attacking the Muslims.

 After 29 days of siege, with no engagement, Quraysh and its allies gave up and left the area.

-Although it is unfortunate that Ka’ab broke the truce with Prophet Muhammad (p), this example is proof of the extent of cooperation between the Muslims and the Jews during this early period of the history of Islam.
+Although, unfortunately, Ka’ab broke the truce with Prophet Muhammad (p), this example is proof of the extent of cooperation between the Muslims and the Jews during this early period of the history of Islam.

 E – Natural Feeling of a Jew Towards the Prophecy of Muhammad (p)